Want to jump straight to the best ETF broker? Check out Interactive Brokers.

 2. VanEck Vectors Oil Services ETF (OIH)

-The fund seeks to invest in the stocks of the most liquid oil production and distribution companies and leaders of the industry in an attempt to limit the effects of the volatile nature of the oil market.
+The fund invests in the stocks of the most liquid oil production and distribution companies and leaders of the industry in to limit the effects of the volatile nature of the oil market.

 The fund has over $926 million in holdings contained within just 25 funds, but fees are low at just 0.35%.
 Shares of the VanEck Vectors Oil Services ETF are suitable complements for both short- and long-term investors but should be balanced out with shares of a total market index fund to limit risk.